H4rmey/Rust-OpenCL-Tutorial/README.md

 arg: the first argument of our "add" function.

 ##part 6 - running and reading from the kernel
 Next we want to run our kernel code and read the values from it.
 In Rust we need to run this code in an "unsafe" block.
-Because this code is not memory safe! for more information you could go to: https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html
+Because this code is not memory safe! for more information you could go to: https://doc.Rust-lang.org/book/ch19-01-unsafe-Rust.html

-To run the kernel we'll have to enqueue it:
+To run the kernel we'll have to en-queue it:

 	unsafe
 	{